 I was so excited to find out that they offer a vegan option at the bar crawl organized by Kiwi Experience.
 Unfortunately, I was kind of disappointed by my food, it was dry and flavorless, the lettuce came without any kind of dressing.
 So, yes, you are able to have vegan food at the bar crawl dinner but don’t expect the world.

 Other Vegan Places

 I actually published a whole vegan food guide to Queenstown, so check that out here.
 I can already tell you, though, that you don’t have to miss out on the famous Fergburgers, there are vegan options available.
-Bespoke Kitchen is another favorite of mine but for everything else, you’ll have to check out my other blog post.
+Yonder and Bespoke Kitchen are other favorites of mine but for everything else, you’ll have to check out my other blog post.